 I didn’t eat all of them: the intention was to have enough to make the ice cream.
 I had more than enough, and the results were amazing!
 I also wanted to try something new so I was poking around other ice cream recipes and saw that some were using Crème fraîche in place of cream.
 This would give a little more tang to the flavor and I liked it.

 I also wanted to play with some more flavors, so I used brown sugar and honey instead of white sugar to sweeten it.

 If you wanted to use a different fruit, I’m sure that this recipe would work for most of them.
 If you would add caramel or serve it with yogurt, the flavor combo will be fine.
 Grilled Peaches – heck yes!
 Grilled Pineapple – oh yeah!
 Roasted blueberries (cause I don’t know how to grill them, exactly) – sign me up!

 I hope that you are staying cool this summer.
 That is unless you’re living in the southern hemisphere… If so, then stay warm and bundle up while you enjoy your ice cream 🙂

 - 6-10 Grilled Apricots

 - 1 cup whole milk

-- Cool the Apricots completely and puree with the honey.
-You can strain it if you'd like, I left the pulp in.
+- Cool the grilled apricots completely and puree with the honey.
+You can strain it if you'd like; I left the pulp in.
 I had 1⅓ cup of puree.

 - Heat the whole milk and heavy cream with the brown sugar over low heat.
 Stir until the brown sugar is completely dissolved.
 Remove from heat and stir in 1 cup of the apricot puree.
 Cover the mixture and place into the fridge fro several hours or overnight to chill.